-Latest figures realised by the Health and Safety Executive (HSE), states that 25.7 million working days were lost due to work-related ill health in 2016/17 and this year stress related ill health overtook musculoskeletal disorders (MSD’s).
+Figures realised by the HSE states 25.7 million working days were lost due to work-related ill health.
+This year, stress-related ill health overtook musculoskeletal disorders (MSD’s).

-Stress is something that we all suffer from time to time, whilst some elements of stress can help motivate people and give a sense of ambition, excessive stress can lead to anxiety, depression and other serious mental health issues.
+Stress is something that we all suffer from time to time.
+Whilst some elements of stress can help motivate people and give a sense of ambition, excessive stress can lead to anxiety, depression and other mental health issues.

 The National Stress Awareness Day is an annual awareness campaign that takes place on the first Wednesday of every November.
-The aim of the campaign is to highlight mental health problems that can develop due to excessive stress, especially now that it is UK’s biggest work related illness.
+The aim is to highlight mental health problems that can develop due to excessive stress.
+More-so as it is the UK’s biggest work related illness.

-Work-related stress also accounted to 12.5 million working days lost (HSE, 2016/17).
+Work-related stress accounted for 12.5 million working days lost alone.
 Public service industries such as education, human health and social care reported the highest absenteeism.
-Major causes of workplace stress were due to sudden changes at work (8%), harassment or workplace bullying (13%) and a lack of managerial support (14%).
+Major causes were due to sudden changes at work (8%), harassment or workplace bullying (13%) and a lack of managerial support (14%).
 However, heavy workload with a tight deadline (40%) was the number one cause reported by the HSE.

-In light of the above statistics, the HSE also launched their “Go Home Healthy” campaign which highlights the importance of organisations taking more responsibility to ensure the wellbeing of their employees.
-The campaign also highlights the number of working days lost due to work-related lung disease and musculoskeletal disorders (MSD’s).
+The HSE also launched their “Go Home Healthy” campaign.
+This highlights the importance of organisations taking more responsibility to ensure the well-being of their employees.
 Professor Cary Cooper, an occupational health expert states that “stress is now the leading cause of sickness absence in the UK”.
 There is also a link between stress and sufferers of work related MSD’s.

 Employers should conduct a ‘Stress Risk Assessment’ to help identify the different types of work related stress affected by each employee.
 This would also help improve employee welfare.
 Naturally, there are tangible benefits to organisations looking to reduce work-related stress:

-As mentioned earlier, excessive stress can also lead to mental health issues, therefore employers should have an ‘open door policy’, encourage their staff to speak up and seek help as soon as possible.
+Excessive stress can lead to mental health issues.
+Therefore, employers should have an ‘open door policy’.
+They should encourage staff to speak up and seek help as soon as possible.

 Since excessive workload was the number one cause of work related stress, we have compiled some simple tips that would help your employees to tackle their workload:

-The tips mentioned above will help provide an overall structure to an employee’s workload, thus allowing them to tackle each one without being excessively stressed.
-It’s very important to encourage staff to notify someone, if they find themselves struggling and remind them that there’s no shame in asking for help.
+The tips mentioned above will help provide an overall structure to an employee’s workload.
+It’s very important to encourage staff to notify someone, if they find themselves struggling.
+Remind them that there’s no shame in asking for help.